josevcm/nfc-laboratory/README.md

 ```
 [decoder]
+debugEnabled=false
 powerLevelThreshold=0.01
 ```

 Indicates the absolute minimum signal strength to start decoding, 0.5 is the maximum peak.
+And enable / disable signal debugging output.

 ```
 [decoder.nfca]